atlasxomics/AtlasXplore-Docs/SavingPlots.rst

-Saving Plots
+Saving Plot
 _____________

-The plots shown in AtlasXplore can be saved with or without background.
-The Genome Browser or SeqLogo will be saved in a separate plot.
+The plot shown in AtlasXplore can be saved with or without background.
+The Genome Browser view or SeqLogo will be saved in a separate plot.

 .. raw:: html